kyporter/OSNAP/src/readme.txt

+**IMPORTANT! config.py reads in from lost_pub key file: if lost_config.json is pointing to a file that doesn't exist for lost_pub, it will raise an error.

 app.py : makes things work with wsgi config.py: reads in data from lost_config.json, translates it to python variables lost_config.json: stores configuration information